databricks/cli/bundle/internal/docs/docs.md

      - S3 region, e.g. `us-west-2`.
 Either region or endpoint needs to be set.
 If both are set, endpoint will be used.

-### targets.resources.clusters.custom_tags
-Additional tags for cluster resources.
-Databricks will tag all cluster resources (e.g., AWS instances and EBS volumes) with these tags in addition to `default_tags`.
-Notes:

-- Currently, Databricks allows at most 45 custom tags

-- Clusters can only reuse cloud resources if the resources' tags are a subset of the cluster tags

 ### targets.resources.clusters.docker_image